shesharpnl/hackathon-2023.vanilla-js.base-example/README.md

 ## Prerequisites

+## Hold up!
+Want to just code in your browser?

+You can access the project on Codepen.io as a template.
+You will need a Codepen account!
+Once you've signed into your account, [click this link](https://codepen.io/mariahlaqua/pen/MWzYObG), and from the bottom right corner choose fork!
+Otherwise, continue reading...

 Before you can install, use this project and add extra functionalities to it, you need to have the following prerequisites and software installed on your computer:

 - **A personal GitHub account**.
 If you don't already have one, you can sign up for free [here](https://github.com/).